Eipgen/common-scripts/README.md

 # myexercise
-this is my homework and code essay.so please take it very serious.
+this is my homework and code essay.so no need to take it very serious.